TommyChangUMD/cpp-boilerplate-v2/README.md

 ## Verify C++ IDE and LSP are working

-clangd will automatically run (in the background) when invoked by the IDE.
-To verify that it's running correctly, you just need to check if the IDE can perform features such as code completion, finding declarations, references, definitions, and symbols, etc.
+clangd will automatically run in the background when invoked by the IDE.
+To verify that it is running correctly, check whether the IDE can perform features such as code completion, and locating declarations, references, definitions, and symbols.

 However, for clangd to work properly, it must ab able to find a compilation database file called `compile_commands.json`.
 There are many ways to generate this json file.
 CMake can generate it using the `CMAKE_EXPORT_COMPILE_COMMANDS` option.